Thalia Gigerenzer meets a Treptow family who were literally hemmed in by the Berlin Wall…

 Everything came full circle as they watched East German soldiers, the people who had constructed the Wall, tear it down with heavy machinery.
 New trees were planted on their sidewalk, and the GDR brown-grey color of their buildings were painted over with splashes of bright color.
 One segment of the Wall’s apparatus fell after the other, ending, finally, with the Hinterlandsmauer in front of their door.

-“If you forget the time in-between, things are pretty much as they used to be before the Wall,” Frau Neumann laughs.
+‘If you forget the time in-between, things are pretty much as they used to be before the Wall,’ Frau Neumann laughs.
 And it’s true, the traces of the Wall were erased so completely that people who live here now hardly know the street was once divided.
-The brick trail marking where the Wall stood, doesn’t mean much to the Neumanns: “after all, it only demarcates where the western Wall stood,” says Herr Neumann dismissively.
-These days, the most drastic changes to the street have been the steady parade of supermarkets in the former death strip across the street.
+The brick trail marking where the Wall stood doesn’t mean much to the Neumanns: ‘after all, it only demarcates where the western Wall stood,’ says Herr Neumann dismissively.

-And there’s a sense that era when the Wall stood is starting to seem farther and farther away.
-The initial euphoria, too, is gone; when the Wall first fell, the neighbours from both sides of the street met several times at the local pub.
-But the Neumanns, who were never politically involved, soon stopped going to the meetings after being accused of being in the SED, as the West Berliners were convinced that only high-ranking party officials had been allowed to live so close to the Wall.
+There’s a sense that the era when the Wall stood is starting to seem further and further away.
+The initial euphoria, too, is gone; when the Wall first fell, neighbours from both sides of the street met several times at the local pub.
+But the Neumanns, who were never politically involved, soon stopped going to the meetings after being accused of being in the SED (the Sozialistische Einheitspartei Deutschlands, or the Socialist Unity Party of Germany), as the West Berliners were convinced that only high-ranking party officials had been allowed to live so close to the Wall.
 The ritual of waving to one another across the street on New Year’s Eve, too, has ended.

-Leaving the Neumanns, I step out into Bouché Straße at night.
-The smooth asphalt reveals nothing of the corner’s turbulent history, but, the shadowplays in Herr Neumann’s photographs still fresh in my mind, I notice the peculiar lighting.
-The East side of the street is bathed in the orange light of the street’s last two remaining death strip floodlights, towering high above the other streetlights.
-The gas lamps on the West side of the street glow a soft white-yellow.
+Night has fallen when I leave the Neumanns’ house and step out into Bouchéstraße.
+The smooth asphalt reveals nothing of the corner’s turbulent history.
+But, the shadowplays of Herr Neumann’s photographs still fresh in my mind, I notice the peculiar lighting.
+The east side of the street is bathed in the orange light of the last two remaining death strip floodlights, towering high above the other streetlights.
+The gas lamps on the west side of the street glow a soft white-yellow.